-Note regarding the ARIA 1.1 none role.
+Note regarding the ARIA 1.1 [none](#) role.

-In ARIA 1.1, the working group introduced none as a synonym to the presentation role, due to author confusion surrounding the intended meaning of the word "presentation" or "presentational."
-Many individuals erroneously consider 'role="presentation"' to be synonymous with 'aria-hidden="true"', and we believe 'role="none"' conveys the actual meaning more unambiguously.
+In ARIA 1.1, the working group introduced [none](#) as the preferred synonym to the [presentation](#) role, due to author confusion surrounding the intended meaning of the word "presentation" or "presentational."
+Many individuals erroneously consider 'role="presentation"' to be synonymous with 'aria-hidden="true"', and the ARIA Working Group believes 'role="none"' conveys the actual meaning more unambiguously.